tc39/proposal-temporal/docs/plaindatetime.md

 Normally, a calendar annotation is shown when `datetime`'s calendar is not the ISO 8601 calendar.
 By setting the `calendarName` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
-For more information on the calendar annotation, see [ISO string extensions](./iso-string-ext.md#calendar-systems).
+For more information on the calendar annotation, see [the `Temporal` string formats documentation](./strings.md#calendar-systems).

 Example usage: